alanng10/Time/Docue/a.md

 Time word has spell.
 The spell is:
-"T" for Thin Class.
+"T" for Thin Comp.
-"i" for inter comp.
+"i" for inter value.
 "m" for maide all.
 "e" for effect kind.